 After years of testing and reviewing digital safety tools, I want to share my personal recommendations for parental control apps.
 These aren't random picks – they're the apps I trust most and would recommend to my own family and friends.

 My personal favourite is Aura.
 As someone who's seen countless families struggle with multiple digital threats, I appreciate how Aura tackles everything at once.
-Beyond solid parental controls, you get identity theft protection (crucial since kids' identities are increasingly targeted), a VPN for safe browsing, antivirus protection, and a password manager.
+In addition to solid parental controls, you get identity theft protection (crucial since kids' identities are increasingly targeted), a VPN for safe browsing, antivirus protection, and a password manager.
 At $12+ monthly, it costs more than basic parental controls, but it actually saves money compared to purchasing these services separately.
 For my family, having everything in one dashboard with one company to deal with simplifies our digital life significantly.

 That said, Aura won't suit everyone.
 If you only need basic parental controls and aren't concerned about identity theft or VPNs, you'll be paying for unnecessary features.
 This is why I've tested dozens of apps to find the best options for different situations.